Skip to content

 Dispatch, the board, and the first return call

-Routing is often the gap: missed call with weak call-back, after-hours voicemail, or text with no name on the board.
-The next step has to be obvious on mobile and dumb-simple for the office: the goal is covered estimate → truck roll, not another dashboard nobody opens.
+Routing is often the gap: a missed call, an after-hours voicemail, or a text with no name on the board.
+The next step has to be obvious on mobile and simple for the office.

 Contractor marketing works when tactics share one scoreboard

-Website conversion for contractors, paid ads for home services, and CRM routing only compound when each surface repeats the same promise your estimator makes on the phone.
-Split vendors split accountability; one roster aligned to booked trucks keeps diagnostics honest.
+Website conversion, paid ads, and CRM routing only compound when each surface repeats the same promise your estimator makes on the phone.
+Split vendors split accountability.

-Field Notes give fast reads on stalled trade leads; service lanes ship the monthly execution: both stay anchored to dispatch realities instead of diluted SMB templates.
+Insights give fast reads on stalled trade leads.
+Service lanes ship the monthly execution.
+Both stay anchored to dispatch reality.

 Case studies and demos we publish for trades